NormXU/NormXU.github.io/_posts/2025-01-18-rlhf-in-diffusion.md

 **Figure 3**; Repulsive by Obstacles then point locates inside $$Q^*$$

-More vividly, this process reward score should be: when a denoising step hits an obstacle/locate inside the $Q^*$, the model should "feel the pain" and revert to the previous step, continuing to search for a collision-free path.
+More specifically, this process reward score should be: when a denoising step hits an obstacle/locate inside the $Q^*$, the model should "feel the pain" and revert to the previous step, continuing to search for a collision-free path.

 This is similar to search over paths and also shares similarities with the Langevin dynamics term in SDEs.
 The algorithm for search over paths is as follows: